AdibZidan/personal-portfolio/README.md

 - Tests: *Jest* & *Jasmine*
 - Searching *new* & *advanced* topics more efficiently
 - *Lazy Loading*
+- Deploying Angular with Node.JS into a server
 - & **many more**!